jordan-hoang/ChessV2/README.md

 make it so that you can start in the middle of a game at some situation?
 Maybe make a Chess Snapshot feature.

 Spectator feature: Can watch other players games, perhaps even add a takeover feature?

+EnPassant and castling don't work and the check for the king cannot move isn't in from chessV1 yet.
+Also all the tests haven't been ported.

+Multiplayer Networking: The goal is to add multiplayer functionality to allow two players to play online.